DanielElek/Codes/Computer vision/Netherlands Plant Eco-phenotyping Center/README.md

 # This was the most advanced project I have worked on, with also the strictest client requirements

-## We needed to create a computer vision pipeline that could automatically measure the length of the individual roots of the plants upon creating a photograph of them, as well as finding the very bottom of them with a 1 mm accuracy for further inoculation by a machine in the research center.
+## We needed to create a Computer Vision pipeline that could automatically measure the length of the individual roots of the plants upon creating a photograph of them, as well as finding the very bottom of them for further inoculation by a machine in the research center.

+## Afterwards, we also needed to train a Reinforcement Learning Model to inoculate the end of the root with a 1 mm accuracy
     - Step 0: Images get taken by the system
 <img src="media/pic1_raw.png" alt="Raw image" width="700"/>